Healthy You - Every Day

 On Aug.
 13, Duperval and her mother arrived for the biopsy results appointment.
 The news was bad – the lump was a sarcoma, a rare form of aggressive cancer that can develop in soft tissues anywhere in the body.
 Duperval’s just happened to form in her breast.

-“The advantage of being an Alliance member is that no matter how aggressive the cancer, we can bring groundbreaking precision medicine right to where patients live,” Nair says.
+“The advantage of being an Alliance member is that no matter how aggressive the cancer, we can bring groundbreaking precision medicine right to where patients live,” Dr. Nair says.

 They immediately headed to Dale and Frances Hughes Cancer Center at Lehigh Valley Hospital–Pocono, where oncologist Suresh Nair, MD, with Lehigh Valley Topper Cancer Institute, had already been alerted.
 Breast cancer navigator Caroline McConnell, RN, was on hand to welcome them and answer questions from the moment they arrived.